chrisbarrett/elisp-namespaces/readme.md

 ```lisp
 (namespace enterprise :export [ captain ])
 ```
-This makes `enterprise/captain` a public var, and generates an accessor method.
+This makes `enterprise/captain` a public var, and generates an accessor function.
 Other namespaces can now access that symbol by invoking the accessor, or by adding it to their namespace imports and using `@call`:
 ```lisp